EtheaDev/SKIAShellExtensions/README.md

 4. If you want to continue to change code and rebuild the dll, Unregister the dlls and beware to close all Explorer instances.

 ## Release Notes ##

+13 Jan 2024: ver.
+1.5.2
+- Aligned to Image32 Library
+- Updated Copyright

+26 Oct 2023: ver.
+1.5.1
+- Optimized rendering of Icon using the Skia Codec directly
+- Enabled system draw for title and border of Editor when Styled

 25 Oct 2023: ver.
 1.5.0
 - Added "close button" over Tabs in Editor